EikeHanel/CS50X/README.md

 - Recreate earlier challenges in Python:
   - **Mario:** Build a text-based pyramid.
   - **Scrabble:** Calculate word scores.

+### Week 6.5: Artificial Intelligence
+-  Overview of the workings of AI

 ### Week 7: SQL and Databases
 - Query databases in: